General Terms and Conditions

 All contracts concluded within the scope of the validity of these conditions are governed by the statutory warranty right.
 In addition, the following individual provisions are made with regard to the warranty:

-1.1 For the entire business relationship between YUNIQU UG (hereinafter also “Provider” or “we”) and the customer (hereinafter “Customer”) only the following General Terms and Conditions (hereinafter also “GtGb”) of the provider apply
+1.1 For the entire business relationship between YUNIQU GmbH (hereinafter also referred to as “provider” or “we”) and the customer (hereinafter referred to as “customer”), the following General Terms and Conditions (hereinafter also referred to as “GTC”) of the provider apply exclusively.

 1.2 All agreements concluded between the customer and the supplier for the delivery of goods result in particular from these General Terms and Conditions, our written order confirmation and our declaration of acceptance.
 Conflicting, deviating or supplementary general terms and conditions of the customer are not accepted.